 Although the POE is the second step in the prelim process, students must have a POE committee approved by the Graduate School before they may start the PWE.
 The POE committee includes the advisor(s), one member who is external to the HINF graduate faculty, and at least two members who are internal to the HINF graduate faculty.
 The external member may be a member of the HINF graduate faculty as long as he or she also has an appointment in another graduate program and is serving as a representative from that program.
-Experts who do not have a graduate faculty appointment in the university may be able to serve as the external committee member, if there are no similar experts at the university.
-The program, department, and university all have to approve such appointments.
-Students interested in this, should discuss the situation with the DGS and email the PLC for more details.
-Students who have declared a minor must have at least one member who represents the minor field.
-Students must also designate a chair for the committee.
-The advisor may chair the POE committee.
+Experts who do not have a graduate faculty appointment in the university may be able to serve as the external committee member if there are no similar experts at the university.
+The program and college both have to approve such appointments.
+Students interested in this should discuss the situation with the DGS and email the PLC for more details.
+Students must also declared a minor must have at least one member who represents the minor field.
+Students must also